 can display visualizations from many different reports

-can display visualizations pinned from other tools (e.g., Excel)
+can display visualizations pinned from other tools (for example, Excel)

-Apps are easy to find and install in the Power BI service (https://powerbi.com) and on your mobile device.
-After you install an app, you don't have to remember the names of a lot of different dashboards because they're all together in one app, in your browser or on your mobile device.
+Apps are easy to find and install in the Power BI service and on your mobile device.
+After you install an app, you don't have to remember the names of a lot of different dashboards.
+They're all together in one app, in your browser, or on your mobile device.

 This app has three related dashboards and three related reports that make up a single app.

 With apps, whenever the app author releases updates, you automatically see the changes.
-The author also controls how often the data is scheduled to refresh, so you don't need to worry about keeping it up to date.
+The author also controls the schedule for how often Power BI refreshes the data.
+You don't need to worry about keeping it up-to-date.

-Once the app is installed, just select it from your Apps list and select which dashboard or report to open and explore first.
+Once you've installed the app, just select it from your Apps list and select which dashboard or report to open and explore first.

-Take a tour of Power BI service
+Take a tour of the Power BI service

-- Watch a video in which Will reviews the basic concepts and gives a tour of Power BI service.
+Watch a video in which Will reviews the basic concepts and gives a tour of the Power BI service.